-To ensure peace of mind, all CARSOME Certified cars have passed a stringent 175-point inspection to make sure it is free of major accident and flood damage.
-Besides that, CARSOME Certified cars are reconditioned professionally to ensure safety beyond standards, complete comfort, and refurbished aesthetics.
+To ensure peace of mind, all CARSOME cars go through a stringent 175-point inspection to make sure they are free of major accidents, flood, and fire damage.
+Besides that, CARSOME Certified cars are professionally refurbished to ensure their safety and quality.